 Drew first made a name for herself with nine podiums during the 2011-2012 season, including podiums at the Aspen/Snowmass Open and USSA’s U.S. Revolution Tour.
 In 2013 Drew got invites to X Games Aspen and Tignes, where she debuted her 1260 in the halfpipe.
-Even though she didn’t land it, she made history becoming the first woman to attempt one in competition, which demonstrates her passion for progression.
+Even though she didn’t land one, she made history becoming the first woman to attempt one in competition, which demonstrates her passion for progression.
 She also took the win at the North Face Park & Pipe Open Series in Whistler.

 OFF THE SNOW

 9th, HP, Sochi, RUS, 2014

 6th, HP, Aspen, CO, 2013